BBN-1/Defense-Project/README.md

-# Motivational Quote App

-Welcome to our motivational quote app!
+Welcome to the motivational quote app!
 This app is a React SPA that uses functional components to provide users with a platform to read, comment on, and submit quotes.

 ## Installation